 - All children enrolled in the same Tinkergarten class are considered a cohort.

 - Adults who accompany child(ren) should be within the same household or pod as that child (e.g. either parent, nanny) as the child(ren).

-- We design our classroom spaces and activities so that participants avoid sustained close contact with people outside of their family/pod.
+- We design our classroom spaces and activities so that we limit participants' sustained close contact with people outside of their family/pod.
 Our activities and spaces support children in playing together and developing strong social bonds while also having the chance to maintain 3 feet of distance.

 - We will structure activities and spaces so that adults, including the Leader, can maintain appropriate distance from people not in their household as well.